stevenagechessclub/stevenagechessclub.github.io/md/home.md

 ## Competitive Chess

-We offer competitive chess for all standards:
+We offer competitive chess for all standards.
+The season runs from September to June:

+- **Herts U1600 Division** for beginner players of any standard
 - **Herts Division 6** for beginner players of any standard
 - **Herts Division 4** for intermediate players approximately between 1500 and 1800 ELO
 - **Herts Division 1** for players over 1800 ELO